fscelliott/docsdonewell/_posts/2023-03-09-ai-tools-for-documentation.md

 **Bottom line**

-So I didn't get to a 'wow' moment in the first few minutes, and that was enough to make me abandon my evaluation.
+So I didn't get to a 'wow' moment in the first few minutes with Theneo, and that was enough to make me abandon my evaluation.
 Overall, it does get me thinking that there are plenty of AI-automatable tasks potentially to be done when coupled with human review, but I'm not sure that Theneo has identified -- or at least showcased -- those most valuable areas yet.